Do you use a Menstrual Cup? Would you believe me if I told you I have not used a tampon in 6 months?

 I am not a doctor.
 These thought are my own.
 You should consult your doctor if you are interested in using a menstrual cup.

-I will keep this blog post active by adding more information and experiences as I enter into new stages of life, hoping one day motherhood.
-Please visit the websites and youtube channels that have helped me navigate this new way of dealing with my period.
-I used to hate that time of month but now it feels no different and I don’t mind them at all.
+I will keep this blog post active by adding more information and experiences as I enter into new stages of life, hoping one day, motherhood.
+Please visit the websites and YouTube channels that have helped me navigate this new way of dealing with my period.
+I used to hate that time of the month but now it feels no different and I don’t mind them at all.